acata8/IOT-BC-TBDM/README.md

 **In order to guarantee scalability and performance, the tool must also consider an additional message broker component based on Apache Kafka [https://kafka.apache.org/](https://kafka.apache.org/) for reading IoT messages.**

+The green part is provided by the professor

 ![alt text](https://github.com/acata8/IOT-BC-TBDM/blob/main/ProfSchema.jpg)